yzere/2gta-materialy/sieci/README.md

 - Layer 2 - Data Link
   - This is last layer that operates of software part of traffic.
   - Data here is called Frame.
-This layer attachaes L2 heater as well as L2 trailer.
+This layer attachaes L2 header as well as L2 trailer.
   - It provides node-to-node connection and data transfer.
 (PC to switch, switch to router etc)
   - It defines how data is formated for transmition over physical medium.
   - It provides error detection and correction for Physical layer.